 This reporting is achieved by sending Charging Data Request to the CHF from the ProSe related CTF or CEF.

+When the CTF (ACM) in the UE decides that reporting criteria are met and the UE have network connection, the CTF (ACM) sends the collected usage information to the CTF (ADF).

-The Received Direct Communication Usage Report event for the unicast (one-to-one) mode communication is triggered by the CTF(ADF) located in ProSe related NF (e.g.,5G DDNMF) receiving a usage information report from the UE(AMC) for the unicast communiction over PC3ch.
+When the CTF (ADF) receives usage information from the CTF (ACM) it triggers a charging data request for the unicast (one-to-one) mode communication over PC3ch.

-The CTF(ADF) or CEF goes through the reported usage information, and if it contains valid ProSe Direct Communication usage data for the unicast mode communication, then sends the events to the CHF
+The CTF(ADF) goes through the reported usage information, and if it contains valid ProSe Direct Communication usage data for the unicast mode communication, then sends the events directly to the CHF or through a CEF.

-Editor's note: It is FFS for where the ADF part of the CTF would be located., which triggers the generation of the CDR for the unicast mode communication.
+Editor's note: It is FFS for where the ADF part of the CTF would be located.

-The AMC part of the CTF would be located in the UE.
-When the UE decides that reporting criteria are met and have network connection, the UE sends the collected usage information to the ADF part of the CTF.
+The CHF may then, triggers the generation of the CDR for the unicast mode communication.

 The 5GS shall collect the following charging information for ProSe Direct communication from following table:

+Table 6.2.4.1.1-1: Structure of the ProSe direct communication charging Information